consinhu/active-directory-installation/README.md

 <p>As someone who was new to Active Directory before this project, I learned that tools like Active Directory allow for centralized user and device management, resource sharing, and seamless remote access onto a singular virtual desktop.</p>

-<p>Active Directory is also popular and helpful industry-wise in many organizations due to the fact that the number of end users often outweighs the number of resources available.
-It is also an important security tool that allows IT administrators to easily manage access and permissions.</p>
+<p>Active Directory is also popular and helpful industry-wise  due to the fact that the number of end users often outweighs the number of resources available.
+It is also an important security tool that allows IT administrators to easily manage access and permissions for a given organization.</p>

 <h2>Environments and Technologies Used</h2>